pulumi/terraform-provider-sumologic/website/docs/r/content.html.markdown

 The following arguments are supported:

 - `parent_id` - (Required) The identifier of the folder to import into.
-Identifiers from the Library in the Sumo user interface are provided in decimal format which is incompatible with Terraform.
+Identifiers from the Library in the Sumo user interface are provided in decimal format which is incompatible with this provider.
 The identifier needs to be in hexadecimal format.
 - `config` - (Required) JSON block for the content to import.
 NOTE: Updating the name will create a new object and leave a untracked content item (delete the existing content item and create a new content item if you want to update the name).

 ### Timeouts